 Abstract.
 The supersoft source CAL 83 is often considered to be the prototype of its class.
-We report the discovery of modulations at a period of ~67 s in XMM-Newton X-ray data of CAL 83.
-This may be the spin period of a highly spun-up white dwarf, which is to be further investigated with follow-up observations in both the X-ray and optical wavebands.
-The supersoft source SMC 13 has an orbital period of ~4.1 h.
+We report the discovery of modulations at a period of ~ 67 s in X-ray data of CAL 83.
+This may be the spin period of a highly spun-up white dwarf.
+The supersoft source SMC 13 has an orbital period of ~ 4.1 h.
 SMC 13 was reported in the literature to exhibit orbital modulation in its X-ray flux, as inferred from its folded ROSAT light curve.
-We report the confirmation of this orbital modulation from three Chandra data sets, each providing continuous coverage of ~2.7 complete orbital cycles.
+We report the confirmation of this orbital modulation from three Chandra data sets, each providing continuous coverage of ~ 2.7 complete orbital cycles.